Chemical Protective Textiles Challenge

 Who is Involved

-The Capability Program Executive for Chemical, Biological, Radiological, and Nuclear Defense (CPE CBRND) leads efforts to deliver integrated CBRN defense capabilities.
-SPARK, the CPE CBRND innovation incubator, collaborates with industry, academia, and non-traditional innovators to accelerate emerging technologies.
-AFFOA (Advanced Functional Fabrics of America) administers the challenge and leverages its national textile ecosystem to convene participants, coordinate evaluation, and support manufacturing readiness.
+The Capability Program Executive for Chemical, Biological, Radiological, and Nuclear Defense (CPE CBRND) leads efforts to deliver integrated CBRN defense capabilities to the Joint Force.
+SPARK, the CPE CBRND innovation incubator, collaborates with industry, academia, and non-traditional innovators to identify and accelerate emerging technologies that address critical capability gaps.
+AFFOA (Advanced Functional Fabrics of America) administers the challenge and leverages its national textile ecosystem and technical expertise to convene participants, coordinate evaluation, and support manufacturing readiness.